Harand Camp of the Theatre Arts: History

 Led by Sulie and Pearl, along with husbands Byron and Sam, Harand Camp of the Theatre Arts opened its doors in the summer of 1955 with a staff composed primarily of the studio team and 87 campers—a number that grew to over 250 in just three years.
 The buildings were renamed after popular shows with the theatre deemed "Carnegie Hall" after the famed venue in New York.
 Campers were split into groups designated by show names such as Brigadoon (a tradition that continues today) and became known as "Haranders."

-The camp curriculum struck a balance between teachings in the performing arts and more traditional camp activities such as tennis, arts and crafts, and swimming.
-Jeremy Piven, who was a camper in the 1980s, still marvels at the program telling the Chicago Reader "how many places in the world can you go to as a kid and get fulfillment performing in plays without all the politics—and still get to play sports all day long?"

-Harand has also been able to set itself apart from other arts camps by adhering to a philosophy of inclusion and a non-competitive spirit - placing a premium on social development and holding firm to its commitment to sharing lead roles and the message of "No Man Is an Island."
-Sulie has said that they have always wanted "to give children the ability to live with other people and not feel someone else has to fail for them to succeed."
-This philosophy has generated avid support from prominent alumni such as Lois Weisberg, Commissioner of the Chicago Department of Cultural Affairs, who has said that "the Harands' approach should be reinvented today in the public schools.
-Their model is an extraordinary model for teaching."

 In 1989 the Harand family sold the camp property in Elkhart Lake; however, the camp continued to live on and moved to Wayland Academy, a preparatory school in Beaver Dam, Wisconsin.
-Though the property was rented and there were no buildings or beaches to call their own, the traditions and philosophy remained.
-In 2005 the camp relocated to Carthage College in Kenosha proving, once again that, when it comes to Harand "home is where the heart is."
+In 2005 the camp relocated to Carthage College in Kenosha.

 Harand Academy

 In 2013 the Harand Academy of the Arts was launched as a separate non-profit, offering performing arts classes and shows at Starland in Deerfield, IL.
 The academy is inspired by the original Harand Studios of the Theatre Arts started by Sulie and Pearl Harand in the 1950s in Downtown Chicago.